salihkilicli/salihkilicli.github.io/README.md

 # Data Science Portfolio Website

-This is my portfolio and blog site which can be reached @ https://salihkilicli.github.io/
+This is my portfolio and blog site which can be reached @ https://salihkilicli.github.io/.
+You can create your own avatar using https://avatarmaker.com/.

 ![](https://github.com/salihkilicli/salihkilicli.github.io/blob/master/website.gif)